Chalarangelo/30-seconds-of-code/snippets/constant-width-to-height-ratio.md

 #### Explanation

-- `padding-top` on the `::before` pseudo-element causes the height of the element to equal a percentage of its width. `100%` therefore means the element's height will always be `100%` of the width, creating a responsive square.
+- `padding-top` on the `:before` pseudo-element causes the height of the element to equal a percentage of its width. `100%` therefore means the element's height will always be `100%` of the width, creating a responsive square.
 - This method also allows content to be placed inside the element normally.

 #### Browser support